codelibs/fess-docs/en/14.7/admin/keymatch-guide.rst

 Creating Settings
 ------------------

-To open the Key Match settings page, click on the "New" button.
+To open the Key Match settings page, click on the "Create New" button.

 |image1|